GST return filing in Chennai

 2. Two-stage GST return filing

-Input tax credit for those invoices which are filed before the due date can be availed by your customer in the same month once it reflects in GSTR2B.
+Input tax credit for those invoices which are filed before the due date can be availed by your customer in the same month once it reflects in their GSTR2B.

 So we are forced to follow our supplier regarding their GSTR-1 filing within the due date for availing input tax credit and the same thing applies to us.